tanveerisonline/React-Native-Quiz-App/README.md

-This is a React Native Quiz App
+This is a React-Native-App where a user have to select correct answer while selecting the correct image to go into the next level.